Calpurnea aurea

 • Wild Garden An indigenous garden planted for the benefit of wildlife and birds.
 Provides food, water, a variety of mini-biomes and no poisonous chemicals are used.

-Eastern Cape, KwaZulu-Natal and Swaziland, to Mpumalanga, Gauteng and Limpopo, northwards into tropical Africa to Ethiopia, and southern India.
+Eastern Cape, KwaZulu-Natal and Swaziland, to Mpumalanga, Gauteng and Limpopo, northwards into tropical Africa to Ethiopia, and southern India, in forests, on forest margins and in clearings, on hill sides, on the edges of woody kloofs and in bushveld.

 Planting Suggestions